In the Box

-In the Box was a 30-minute preschoolers' television program which aired in Australia on Network Ten at 8:30 am to 9:00 am, from Monday to Friday.
+In the Box is a 30-minute preschoolers' television program that aired in Australia on Network Ten at 8:30 am to 9:00 am, from Monday to Friday.
 It first aired on 21 December 1998, with the series ending in 2006.
 It was most recently hosted by Brett Annable, Tracey Fleming, Michael McKenna and Bop, their resident puppet.

 The show featured varied content.
 However, there were certain events that would take place during each episode.
 These included a 'delivery', in which the hosts received a box of items to do an activity with, a visit from two different children each day, and the goodbye song.
 Some episodes had a particular theme such as baking or time travel.

 During each episode, Michael, Brett, Tracey and Bop sang a variety of songs which appealed to the young target audience.
 These included Simon Says, Follow the Leader and Washy Washy.